OpenZeppelin/defender-client/packages/admin/README.md

 await client.proposeUpgrade({ newImplementation }, contract);
 ```

-Alternatively, you can add any contract explicitly by using the `addContract` method, and setting network, address, name, and ABI.
+Alternatively, you can add any contract explicitly by using the `addContract` method, and setting network, address, name, natspec and ABI.
 The same method can be used to update the contract's name or ABI.

 ```js
 await client.addContract({